Tuition fee and maintenance loans

 The amount you'll get depends on your family income, and is calculated by the Student Finance service.

-The maximum loans available for the 2018 to 2019 academic year are:
+The maximum loans available for the 2020 academic year are:

 You may also be eligible to apply for extra financial support.